-Course Code Title Credits
+Title Credits

-9 Credit Hours in Welding 9
+9 Credit Hours in Welding Electives 9

-Electives
+9 Credit Hours in Welding

 - All courses, other than General Education requirements, must be completed with a "C" or better. - The student must have a cumulative grade point average of at least 2.0. - A minimum of 15 semester hours must be earned at NMJC.
 The remainder may be acceptable transfer credits. - Transitional and / or developmental courses do not fulfill any of the above requirements. - Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record. - Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.